Howard Lutnick says ‘deal’ has been reached on auto tariffs - Local News 8

 By Elisabeth Buchwald, CNN

-New York (CNN) — Commerce Secretary Howard Lutnick appeared to confirm reporting on Monday evening that a deal has been reached with automakers to ease tariffs.
+New York (CNN) — US Commerce Secretary Howard Lutnick appeared to confirm reporting on Monday that a deal has been reached with automakers to ease tariffs, in another potential policy reversal that could grant a major reprieve for a beleaguered industry.

+The Wall Street Journal reported earlier in the day that President Donald Trump is set to announce a new tariff structure for cars that avoids stacking them on top of other tariffs already in place.
+Currently, there’s a 25% tariff on almost all imported cars as well as 25% tariffs on steel and aluminum, two metals heavily used in cars.

 “This deal is a major victory for the President’s trade policy by rewarding companies who manufacture domestically, while providing runway to manufacturers who have expressed their commitment to invest in America and expand their domestic manufacturing,” Lutnick said in a statement to CNN.

-Lutnick’s comments came after the Wall Street Journal reported earlier that President Donald Trump is set to announce a new tariff structure for cars that avoids stacking them on top of other tariffs already in place.

-Currently, there’s a 25% tariff on almost all imported cars as well as 25% tariffs on steel and aluminum, two major metals used in cars.
-The statement did not provide any details on the parameters of the deal.
+The statement did not provide any details on the parameters of the agreement.

-On Saturday, a separate 25% tariff on most imported auto parts is set to take effect.
-Citing people familiar with the matter, the WSJ reported that those rates could be markedly lower.

-Trump is scheduled to travel to Michigan on Tuesday, the heart of the American automobile industry, to mark the first 100 days of his second term in the White House.
+A White House official told Reuters that the deal would be made official on Tuesday, when Trump is scheduled to travel to Michigan, the heart of the American automobile industry, to mark the first 100 days of his second term in the White House.

+Automakers, dealers and car buyers have been bracing for the impact of tariffs, which could upend the market for car purchases in the coming weeks.

+Experts say the 25% tariff could raise the cost to build or import cars by thousands of dollars each, as well as reduce the supply of vehicles available for sale.
+And with the administration also planning to put tariffs on auto parts as soon as Saturday, that could raise the price of cars even higher since all vehicles built in the US contain some imported parts.

 Taken together, any auto tariff changes would be retroactive, allowing automakers to be refunded for prior tariffs paid that would no longer be in effect, according to the WSJ.